yuzhouisme/react-motion-tab-animate/README.md

 ## Explanation (I think it's important to know how to make the animation)

+First, look the animation again and again, carefully.
+And try to find those points can be partitioned animation.

+Two tab and one slide mask block, a pair of title, icon, indicator.
+And find that three steps in animation.

+1. Mouse down(Touch start), the size of icon who has selected in smaller.
+And Mouse up(Touch end) revert to the original size.
+2. If selected tab changed, moving mask block, and the animation duration in easing.
+3. If selected tab changed, the width of block who has selected in bigger, and others width in smaller.
+The same to icon.
+The last, show or hide title and indicator.

+But something interesting here, hmmm, style z-index in react is not supported by now :P (As in react-native, CSS style transform-origin is not supported to change...OH NO)

+So we need to make sure title, icon on the top layer, at least topper than mask block.

+Okay, done it!

 ```
 render: function() {
     var windowWidth = window.innerWidth;